juliavoortman-silktide/silktide-cms/Umbraco/umbraco9.5.4/src/Silktide.Umbraco.Plugin/App_Plugins/Silktide.Umbraco.Plugin/README.md

 4. API key configuration

 Open your Umbraco backend and select Silktide from the Settings menu.
-Enter the API key provided by Silktide here and select ìclick here for verificationî.
+Enter the API key provided by Silktide here and select ‚Äúclick here for verification‚Äù.

 If this returns successfully, select Save for the changes to take effect.